mapreader4/algo-universality-dev-interp/README.md

 # Universality in Algorithmic Tasks: A Developmental Interpretability Perspective

 My first idea for my project for the AI Safety Fundamentals March 2024 cohort.
-I subsequently realized that this might be beyond my current abilities for a project completable in a month, so I moved to working on a simpler version of the replication (add link when repository is uploaded).
+I subsequently realized that this might be beyond my current abilities for a project completable in a month, so I moved to working on [a simpler version of the replication](https://mapreader4.github.io/universality-replication/).
 I may come back to this at some point.

 ## Project Goals